Posted on 7/23/2024

 WHEN IS THE BEST TIME TO SEE THE FALL COLORS IN THE SMOKY MOUNTAINS?

 Experts estimate that the very best window of time to come and catch peak leaf change is mid-October through the first week of November.
-That said, guests will enjoy beautiful colors from the begining of October through mid-November, so never fear if you can't make the peak change weeks work.
+That said, guests will enjoy beautiful colors from the beginning of October through mid-November, so never fear if you can't make the peak change weeks work.
 Typically, by the second week of November, strong winds have hit at least once, and many leaves have subsequently been blown off the trees, so plan accordingly!

-I KNOW NOTHING ABOUT NATURE.
-WHAT AM I LOOKING FOR?
+I KNOW NOTHING ABOUT NATURE—HELP ME?

 Glad you asked!
 Different trees shed their leaves at different times, and not every leaf is the same.